darkobits/formation/packages/formation/src/etc/config/README.md

 **Note:** The configured prefix (`'fm'` by default) will be prepended to the component's name.

 **Note:** Formation components are registered during Angular's `run` phase.
-Therefore, the configurator may only be invoked prior to bootstrapping or during the `config` phase.
+Therefore, configuration must be done prior to bootstrapping or during the `config` phase.

 **Parameters:**